-Management is responsible for preparation of the subject matter information in accordance with the evaluation criteria established in Appendix A. Management is also responsible for such internal control as management determines necessary to enable the preparation of the subject matter information that is free from material misstatement.
+Management is responsible for preparation of the subject matter in accordance with sections 8(2)(b), 8(2)(d) and 8(2)(e) established in the British Columbia Regulation 449/2004 Recycling Regulation (the "criteria"), as detailed in Appendix A. Management is also responsible for such internal control as management determines necessary to enable the preparation of the subject matter that is free from material misstatement.